chrisrowe/tailwindcss-grid/README.md

 ## Configuration options:

-- `grids`, for specifying all of the grid sizes you'd like to generate
+- `grids` for specifying all of the grid sizes you'd like to generate
-- `gaps`, for specifying the gap sizes you'd like to generate
+- `gaps` for specifying the gap sizes you'd like to generate
 - `autoMinWidths` for specifying min width to columns using auto-fit and minmax
-- `variants`, for specifying which variants to generate
+- `variants` for specifying which variants to generate

 ```js
 module.exports = {